MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-\citet{boldyrev17} also derive the $\kperp^{-11/5}$ spectrum by using \exref{eq:tnl_n} as the operational prescription for the cascade time ($\tnl\sim\gamma^{-1}$ at each scale in the disruption range).
+\citet{boldyrev17} also derive the $\kperp^{-11/5}$ spectrum by using \exref{eq:tnl_n} as the operational prescription for the cascade time ($\tnl\sim\gamma^{-1}$ at each scale in the tearing-mediated range).
 However, they have a different narrative about what happens dynamically: they do not believe that inter-island $X$-points ever collapse, but that, rather, the tearing mode upsets alignment by order unity, changing the effective nonlinear cascade rate to the tearing rate.
 This is based on the (correct) observation that the alignment angle at the disruption scale \exref{eq:lambdaD} \beq \sin\theta_{\lD}\sim S_{\lD}^{-1/2}(1+\Pm)^{-1/4} \eeq is the same (at least for $\Pm\lesssim1$) as the angular distortion of the field line caused by the tearing perturbation at the onset of the nonlinear regime: indeed, using \exref{eq:w_nlin} and \exref{eq:kpeak_TM} at $\lambda=\lD$, \beq \theta_\mathrm{tearing}\sim wk_* \sim (k_*\lD)^2 \sim S_{\lD}^{-1/2}(1+\Pm)^{1/4}. \eeq They think that this is enough to make the aligned structure ``cascade'', in some unspecified manner, without much reconnection, production of flux ropes, etc. In \citet{loureiro20}, they revise their view a little and allow that, since the collapse time, the tearing time and, therefore, the cascade time are comparable to each other, {\em some} aligned structures might, in fact, collapse into proper reconnecting sheets.\footnote{To \citet{loureiro20}, the difference between these reconnection sites and mere tearing modes is that the former dissipate a lot of energy.
-This matters to them because they believe that the tearing-mediated cascade can only be a constant-flux cascade if it does not involve much reconnection as reconnection is dissipative---the spectrum would have to steepen if reconnection occurred in too many places and thus caused a finite energy drain from the cascade.
+This matters to them because they believe that the tearing-mediated cascade can only be a constant-flux cascade if it does not involve much reconnection, as reconnection is dissipative---the spectrum would have to steepen if reconnection occurred in too many places and thus caused a finite energy drain from the cascade.
 Is there really a contradiction between significant reconnection and constant flux?
-First, it is not inevitable that reconnection must always involve large dissipation.
-Secondly, if collapse and reconnection of an aligned structure of scale $\lambda$ do lead to significant dissipation, that dissipation does not, in fact, occur at scale $\lambda$, but at much smaller scales---the scales of the inter-island sheets and outflows.
-Transfer of energy to those scales could arguably be viewed as part of the turbulent cascade.
-Thirdly, the proponents of ``stochastic reconnection'' (\citealt{lazarian20} and references therein) would at this point say that reconnection in a turbulent environment is always fast, and every cascaded eddy always gets a significant amount of (effective) reconnection (but not dissipation).
-As explained in \apref{app:stoch_rec}, this is plausible, and does not preclude either aligned or tearing-mediated turbulence.}
+First, it is not inevitable (although, in resistive MHD with $\Pm=1$ usually true: see, e.g., \citealt{loureiro12}) that reconnection must always involve large dissipation.
+Secondly, and more importantly, if collapse and reconnection of an aligned structure of scale $\lambda$ do lead to significant dissipation, that dissipation does not, in fact, occur at scale $\lambda$, but at much smaller scales---the scales of the inter-island sheets and outflows.
+Transfer of energy to those scales could arguably be viewed as part of the turbulent cascade.}